miguelgrinberg/Flask-PageDown/README.md

 Example
 -------

 An example is worth a thousand words.
-Below is how to define a Flask-WTF form that includes a PageDown field:
+Below is how to define a simple Flask-WTF form that includes a PageDown field:

     from flask.ext.wtf import Form
     from flask.ext.pagedown.fields import PageDownField